kategavrishina/RuDSI/README.md

 * `graphs/`: word usage graphs in the NetworkX format
 * `plots/`: visualized graphs in HTML
 * `stats/`: various statistics about RuDSI

-See more details in the paper:

-`RuDSI: graph-based word sense induction dataset for Russian` by Anna Aksenova, Ekaterina Gavrishina, Elisey Rykov and Andrey Kutuzov (2022)

 ![Word usage graph example](graph_example.png?raw=true "Word usage graph example")